 Value is placed on a gift that took special effort.
-It is hope that this value received will be reciprocated with loyalty.
+It is hoped that this value received will be reciprocated with loyalty.

 Such marketing activities win loyalty thru reciprocity.
 The obligation to give, to receive, and to repay.
-Doctors are oblige to prescribe the reps product but there is no assurance for this.
-It is all about debt of gratitude.
-But the problem is everybody is doing this and the Medical Doctor (MD) can only accommodate few number invitation of reps.
+Doctors are obliged to prescribe the reps' product but there is no assurance for this.
+It is all about the debt of gratitude.
+But the problem is everybody is doing this and the Medical Doctor (MD) can only accommodate a few number invitations of reps.
 It will all depend on the relationship that the rep and MD will develop thru iterative visits.